 Journal of Advances In Allergy & Immunologic Diseases(JAAID)

-Molecular Strategies Aimed to Boost NK Cell-based Immunotherapy of CancerSubmit Manuscript no this topic Topic Articles: 0
+Molecular Strategies Aimed to Boost NK Cell-based Immunotherapy of CancerSubmit Manuscript on this topic

 Natural Killer (NK) cells play an essential role in the fight against cancer.
 In healthy humans, NK cell-mediated antitumor surveillance continually responds to the insults that drive malignant transformation of healthy cells.
 Tumor development is the result of a combination of deregulated molecular networks involved in promoting (i) tumor growth, (ii) tumor angiogenesis, (iii) generation and maintenance of immuno-suppressive microenvironment and (iv) evasion from innate and adaptive immune response.
 Consistent with this, cancer patients generally harbor dysfunctional and reduced number of effector immune cells, including NK cells.
 Thus, the adoptive transfer of autologous or allogeneic ex vivo activated NK cells is a promising cellular therapy for cancer that has acquired great interest in recent years.